UlisesLugo/ilusa_pp/README.md

 * ✅ IC to generate quadruples in arithmetic expressions
 * ✅ IC to generate quadruples in logical and relational expressions
 * ✅ IC to generate quadruples for print and assignments
-* 🤔 IC to generate quadruples for non linear statements (for,if,while)
+* ✅ IC to generate quadruples for non linear statements (if,while)
 * 🤔 IC to generate quadruples for return statement
 * 🤔 IC for function definition
 * 🤔 IC for function calling